|

 Planning your trip to Taipei?
 Here are some top travel tips for you:

-Background: At the time during martial law, Wanli Beach (Feitsui Bay) was one of the few places where American servicemen could enjoy a beach vacation, as most beaches were closed off at the time.
-The UFO house village was created in the 1970s by a Taiwan construction company.
+Background: The UFO house village was created in the 1970s by a Taiwanese construction company.
+At the time during martial law, Wanli beach (Feitsui Bay) was one of the few places that American servicemen could enjoy a beach vacation, as most beaches were closed off at the time.
 These UFO houses had these servicemen in mind.
 However, a slowing economy and the severing of official diplomatic ties with the USA prevented the area from taking off, and the UFO resort town fell into decay.
+Now, only a few hotels are left operating in the area, such as CT Green Bay Hot Spring Hotel, which is still in operation in Wanli, and has great views of the ocean, and includes a hot spring (book on Agoda here or Booking.com here).
+Because of the harsh winters and short summers along the north coast, many hotels in the area have closed down.
 For a more complete historical background on this area, check out this blog by Josh Ellis.
 Common Courtesy When Visiting:

 Hours: 24/7 Price: Free Activities: You can book a SUP / Paddle Board experience at Feitsui Bay on KKday here.
 Tours: You can book a tour to Taiwan's North Coast on TripAdvisor here, Klook here, or KKday here.
 You can book a Private Laomei Green Reef Day Tour from Taipei on TripAdvisor here or KKday here.
-Hotels on Taiwan's Northern Coast: We recommend Fullon Hotel which has locations in Tamsui and Fulong near the beach (book on Booking.com here, Agoda here, or Kayak here).
-We have also stayed at and recommend Hai Xia Your Home which is right in front of Fulong Beach (book on Booking.com here, Agoda here, or Kayak here).
-Looking for a hotel?
-We recommend booking through Booking.com here, which provides the best quality selection of accommodation in Taiwan.
+Hotels in Wanli: We recommend CT Green Bay Hot Spring Hotel, which is still in operation in Wanli, and has great views of the ocean, and includes a hot spring (book on Agoda here or Booking.com here).
 Find out where to stay in our Taiwan hotels guide or search for the best hotel deals in Taiwan here.
 How to get there: By Bus: There are many buses that pass the area.
 You'll want to get off at Green Bay (翡翠灣).
 You can purchase a discount easy card to use on the MRT and buses from Klook here or KKday here.
 You can also book an MRT travel pass on Klook here.
 By Car/Scooter: Take Provincial Highway 2 west out of Keelung, and keep going until you reach the Howard Green Bay Resort.
 If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
 You can also check out our car rental guide here.
 Looking for scooter rental in northern Taiwan?
 You can search on Klook here or KKday here to search for options.
 You can also check out our scooter rental guide here.
 By Bicycle: Cycling is the best way to enjoy Taiwan's landscapes if you have the time and energy.
 Looking for bicycle rentals in Taiwan?
 You can use Taiwan's many Youbike sharing stations, or search for rentals on KKday here, and search for tours on Klook here.
 You can also check out our Taiwan cycling guide here.
 You can also book a cycling tour on TripAdvisor here.
 For more information, check out our Taiwan transportation guide here.
 Map:

 The Wanli UFO Houses (aka Futuros) are a neighborhood of abandoned futuristic houses near Wanli Beach (aka Emerald Bay, Green Bay, or Feicuiwan) in Wanli District of New Taipei, and are some of the most popular urban exploration and Instagram destinations in northern Taiwan.